jmkraus/picochat/docs/output-and-structured-content.md

 ## Structured content (`-format`)

 Structured content is generated during inference from a JSON schema:
+This feature is not available on all backends and works best with Ollama via the Ollama API, but it can also be used with the OpenAI-compatible completions API.

 ```bash
 echo "Tell me about Canada" | picochat -format ./schema.json